swelshh/Wakanda_Design_Guidelines/README.md

 ### Javascript Style
-We will generally use [Principles of Writing Consistent, Idiomatic JavaScript](https://github.com/rwldrn/idiomatic.js/) as a style guide for our javascript.
+We will generally follow the [Naming Conventions](http://doc.wakanda.org/WakandaStudio0/help/Title/en/page1812.html) described in the Wakanda documentation.
+We will also generally use [Principles of Writing Consistent, Idiomatic JavaScript](https://github.com/rwldrn/idiomatic.js/) as a style guide for our javascript.

  _Exceptions_